Armaghan-Bashir-ch/dotfiles/README.md

 > NOTE: This will override your existing `~/.config` folder, this command will backup it inside `~/.config/backup`.

-class="markdown-alert-title" More to be added in the future to this README.md
+More to be added in the future to this README.md